MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

   image("../images/allocrequest.drawio.png"),
 )

-As seen in the image above even though the callee requested 10 bytes of memory they received 12 bytes which is valid since from the callees perspective they can always assume that they received at least 10 bytes.
+As seen in the image above even though the callee requested 10 bytes of memory they received 12 bytes which is valid since from the callee's perspective they can always assume that they received at least 10 bytes.

 === Small Objects